ministryofjustice/moj-frontend/docs/components/add-another/_stacked_layout.md

 #### Screens after the component

-The add another component creates another item on a page.
+This component creates another item on a page.
 The data remains on the page until the user submits it, for example with a ‘save and continue’ button.

 Users can edit their items after submitting them using the [GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/).